davidltruong/recast.ly/README.md

 ## Usage

-This project is to showcase the use of subclassing of the initial class dancer.
-Each type of subclass dancer will inherit methods form the superclass but also have distinct personalities.
+This project is to showcase the use of React.
+Recastly is a Youtube clone website that uses the youtube API to show videos on the clone site.
+You will be able to watch youtube videos, search for any videos on youtube, and click on related videos to be redirected to that video page.

 ![alt text](https://github.com/davidltruong/recast.ly/blob/master/screenshot.png?raw=true)